MicrosoftDocs/Viva/Viva/goals/configure-okr-create-permissions.md

 Administrators can set permissions so the following users within an organization can create OKRs and initiative.
 See the FAQ for specific admin types.

 1. **Anyone in the organization:** This is a good option for smaller organizations with evolving OKR needs.
 1. **Organization admins and organization owners:** Default setting.
-Restricting OKR creation permissions to only the organization administrators and owners is a safe option as you are able to maintain a structured OKR planning & creation workflow.
+Restricting OKR creation permissions to only the organization administrators and owners is a safe option as you're able to maintain a structured OKR planning and creation workflow.
 1.	**Specific people (along with organization admins & organization owners):** This option is valuable when you want to have a structured OKR planning & creation workflow and assign to specific people to take ownership of it.

 > [!NOTE]